-The Resolution establishes a Debt Reserve Fund for all Bonds issued thereunder, including the Series 2015 E Bonds, and for the benefit of the provider of any Credit Facility or any Qualified Swap Agreement.
-There is required to be on deposit in the Debt Reserve Fund an amount equal to the Debt Reserve Requirement for all Bonds then Outstanding under the Resolution (including the Series 2015 E Bonds), provided that any deficiency in the Debt Reserve Fund shall be fully replenished within one year from the date the balance in the Debt Reserve Fund first falls below the Debt Reserve Requirement.
+The Resolution establishes a Debt Reserve Fund for all Bonds issued thereunder, including the Series 2017 A Bonds, and for the benefit of the provider of any Credit Facility or any Qualified Swap Agreement.
+There is required to be on deposit in the Debt Reserve Fund an amount equal to the Debt Reserve Requirement for all Bonds then Outstanding under the Resolution (including the Series 2017 A Bonds), provided that any deficiency in the Debt Reserve Fund shall be fully replenished within one year from the date the balance in the Debt Reserve Fund first falls below the Debt Reserve Requirement.

 For purposes of the Resolution, the Debt Reserve Requirement is equal to the maximum amount of interest accruing on Bonds Outstanding in the then current or any future calendar year (including, for these purposes, the incremental accreted value for any such year for capital appreciation Bonds and interest calculated at the fixed rate established in the Resolution for any Bonds bearing interest at a variable rate).
 The Debt Reserve Requirement is calculated without consideration of any Subsidy Payments the Authority may receive from the United States Treasury in connection with the Build America Bonds.
-In calculating the Debt Reserve Requirement, interest on variable rate Bonds swapped to a fixed rate is assumed to be paid at the applicable fixed swap rate.
+In calculating the Debt Reserve Requirement, interest on variable rate Bonds swapped to a fixed rate is assumed to be paid at the applicable fixed swap rate and the spreads over the variable rate index used to determine the interest rate on such variable rate Bonds are not included in the calculation of the interest accruing on such Bonds.
 In addition, in calculating the Debt Reserve Requirement, interest on the \$5,000,000 unhedged portion of the Authority's Outstanding Turnpike Revenue Bonds, Series 2015 A, is calculated at the Maximum Rate under the Resolution, which is 12%.
-See "SECURITY FOR THE BONDS - Additional Indebtedness - Issuance of Refunding Bonds" herein.

-Prior to the issuance of the Series 2015 E Bonds, the Debt Reserve Requirement is \$561,104,306.
-Upon issuance of the Series 2015 E Bonds, the Debt Reserve Requirement will be \$589,672,124.
+Upon issuance of the Series 2017 A Bonds, the Debt Reserve Requirement will be \$598,655,382.
+A portion of the proceeds of the Series 2017 A Bonds will be deposited in to the Debt Reserve Fund on the date of issuance of the Series 2017 A Bonds in order to fully satisfy the increase in the Debt Reserve Requirement resulting from the issuance of the Series 2017 A Bonds.
+See "ESTIMATED SOURCES AND USES OF FUNDS' herein.
 The entire amount of the Debt Reserve Requirement has been funded with proceeds of various Authority Bond issuances and other available funds of the Authority.